The Grapefruit Diet

 • High in water and fiber

-These qualities help some people feel more satisfied with fewer calories when grapefruit is included as part of a balanced, protein-rich meal plan.
+These qualities help some people feel more satisfied with fewer calories when grapefruit is included as part of a balanced, protein-rich meal plan, including plans that specify what to eat on the grapefruit diet.

 Naringin and Caffeine: A Supportive Combination